Hired to unify a fragmented multi-app portfolio into a single design system โ then had to adapt strategy when engineering buy-in stalled.

 Documented releases with version control.

-To account for varying levels of accessibility knowledge, I built the system with guardrails that made the accessible path the path of least resistance:
+Knowing that accessibility knowledge varied widely across the team, I built the system so that the accessible path was the path of least resistance:

-I was recruited specifically to spearhead the design system, yet despite four years of proven ROI in design velocity and risk mitigation, I couldn't bridge the gap to a company-wide engineering rollout because leadership remained focused on short-term features over long-term infrastructure.
+Despite four years of demonstrated ROI in design velocity and risk mitigation, I couldn't close the gap to a company-wide engineering rollout.
+Leadership remained focused on short-term features over long-term infrastructure โ a familiar tension.

 I'm always up for a chat about design, working together, and .